 For many people, visiting the stunning tropical islands on the Great Barrier Reef in Australia is a dream come true.
 The magical underwater world of the Reef is waiting to be explored and water sports like swimming, snorkelling, and diving are on the agenda.

-Picture yourself relaxing in the sun on a gorgeous palm-fringed beach on a tropical island.
-There are many stunning islands on the Great Barrier Reef to choose from.
+If you can picture yourself relaxing in the sun on a beautiful palm-fringed beach then this article is for you.
 But which island will it be?